People have little interest in purchasing a bed. What they want is a good night's sleep.

 Claude C. Hopkins once said, "Prevention is not a popular subject, however much it should be."
 It is far easier to sell around existing desires than it is to create desire.

 Infomercials might all sound the same, but they work because they sell solutions that are perpetually in demand.
-It’s similar to how the most successful tech startups take a problem that already exists / has always existed, and make their solution easier, faster, cheaper, or more accessible.
+Most successful tech startups take a problem that already exists / has always existed, and make their solution easier, faster, cheaper, or more accessible.

 There's also the effective use of selling a system.
 "30 pounds in 30 days" is appealing because you know what you're getting.
 Magic diet pills use this dishonestly, but with legitimate workout programs like P90X and Insanity, the language is the same.
 Nobody actually wants to buy a workout program, they want abs and better conditioning in a reasonable time-frame.

-Apple understood this when they released the first iPod.
+Apple understood the appeal of outcomes when they released the first iPod.
 MP3 players were nothing new, and the technology trounced CDs.
 The problem was marketing; the right pitch hadn't been made to explain just how much better customers’ lives were going to be once they owned an iPod.

 How do you think Apple decided to frame the magic of the iPod?
 Around its technical prowess, or what customers could do with it?